sslab-gatech/portal/vfio.md

                                          vfio_pci_bar_deactivate, vdev);
 }

-Note that the pdev->hdr is the updated header of the pci device reflecting info of the guest VM.
+We have located the BAR, however, it doesn't mean that the BAR has been mapped to virtual address.
+To make the memslot mapping, the pair of the gpa and hva is necessary.
+Therefore, the BAR should be mapped in host virtual address space.
+Let's see how to map the bar through another interface call to vfio driver, particularly mmap.

 int pci__register_bar_regions(struct kvm *kvm, struct pci_device_header *pci_hdr,
                               bar_activate_fn_t bar_activate_fn,